NeQuissimus/MarkdownByExample/README.md

 ## Build script

-The file _build\_examples.sh_ builds all Markdown examples into HTML files.
+The file _build\_examples.sh_ builds all Markdown examples into HTML files or their respective output formats.

 ## Folders